mavzerburak0/100-days-of-code/log.md

 **Thoughts:** It was definitely the tasks from work that made me tired and bored yesterday.
 Because today I enjoyed it quite a lot and finished all the exercises that were offered by TOD.
 I feel more confident about my abilities now.
 I am excited to start the last project of Foundations path tomorrow.

 **Link to work:** None

+### Day 30: February 13, 2021

+**Today's Progress**:
+* Started calculator project

+**Thoughts:** I am surprised how fast I got at putting together a project.
+After reading about the requirements, it took me about 30 minutes to set up the HTML and CSS to make something that looks like a calculator.
+Then, I started to write JS for functionality and I can already feel much improvement on that end as well.
+It feels great to see progress.
+I will try to work more on my project tomorrow.
+I always felt like I had a jumpy mind but this past month has proven me wrong.
+I will keep at this challenge for as long as I can, maybe even more than 100 days.

+**Link to work:** None